FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 <<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-6{ts:line-numbers}

-This section demonstrates additional examples of transferring assets between wallets and to contracts.

 ## Transferring Assets To Contracts

 When transferring assets to a deployed contract, we use the `transferToContract` method, which shares a similar parameter structure with the `transfer` method.